-The Special Publication of ICNAF No 11 (125 p.) is an index and list of titles of papers contained in the Commission's Annual Report (formerly Annual Proceedings), Research Bulletin, Special Publication and Redbook prepared by Mr V. M. Hodder, the Assistant Executive Secretary of the Commission.
-The publication was distributed in June 1975.

-The Proceedings of the Fifth Special Commission Meeting, November 1974 (40 p.) containing the reports of meetings regarding measures for the regulation of fishing gear, yellowtail, herring, and haddock in Subareas 4 and 5, and Statistical Area 6, was distributed in December 1974 (Summ.
+The Special Publication of ICNAF No 11 (125 p.) is an index and list of titles of papers contained in the Commission's Annual Report (formerly Annual ProceedThe Proceedings of the Fifth Special Commission Meeting, November 1974 (40 p.) containing the reports of meetings regarding measures for the regulation of fishing gear. yellowtail, herring, and haddock in Subareas 4 and 5, and Statistical Area 6, was distributed in December 1974 (Summ.
 Doc.
 75/1).